Project Management Training: Raven 13

 Decisions in the simulation have real consequences, fostering maturity and shared responsibility for results.

-4. Awareness of barriers and bottlenecks
+4. Recognizing barriers and bottlenecks

 5. Practical risk management

-6. Understanding that strategy matters more than the plan
+6. Strategy matters more than the plan

-7. A learning organization mindset
+7. Building a learning team mindset

 Who is Raven 13 for?